Live Oak High School (Louisiana)

 Live Oak High School is a public high school located in Watson, Louisiana, United States.
 Live Oak High School is a part of the Livingston Parish School System, and was founded in 1895 as a community school for the residents of Watson, a largely rural area in Livingston Parish.
 In 2012, the school moved to its current location off of Louisiana Highway 16.
 The new location allowed the school to grow to accommodate the increase of students in the area.

-Live Oak High School is a public high school and has open enrollment.
-Despite its open enrollment, the school consistently produces high test scores and National Merit Semifinalists and Finalists.
-Live Oak was ranked 25 on the 2019 "Louisiana's Best High Schools" list by the U.S. News & World Report.
+Live Oak High School is a public high school with open enrollment, and was ranked 25th on the "Louisiana's Best High Schools" list by the U.S. News & World Report.

 Live Oak High School is a member of the Louisiana High School Athletic Association and offers a wide variety of sports and programs.
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.